NORAD modernization project timelines

 The majority of projects will reach Initial Operational Capability within the next decade.
 Project timelines are available in the following table:

-Area of Investment: Modernizing our surveillance systems
+Area of investment: Modernizing our surveillance systems

-Area of Investment: Modernizing our surveillance systems Scheduled for Definition Phase Scheduled for Initial Operational Capability Scheduled for Full Operational Capability
+Area of investment: Modernizing our surveillance systems Scheduled for Definition Phase Scheduled for Initial Operational Capability Scheduled for Full Operational Capability

 Arctic Over the Horizon Radar (A-OTHR)

-NASS will include an Arctic Over-the-Horizon Radar system to provide early warning radar coverage and threat tracking from the Canada-United States border to the Arctic circle.
+Surveillance will include an Arctic Over-the-Horizon Radar system to provide early warning radar coverage and threat tracking from the Canada-United States border to the Arctic circle.

 2024 2028 2031